Sainte-Honorine-la-Chardonne

 Sainte-Honorine-la-Chardonne is a commune in the Orne department in north-western France.

 Geography

 The commune is part of the area known as Suisse Normande.

 The commune is made up of the following collection of villages and hamlets, La Barbotière,Cingal, La Pouplière, Les Petits Champs,La Soubinière,La Ferté, Le Châtellier, La Forgé Martin, La Rivière, La Pérée, La Bernottière, La Grésillière, Laubenière and Sainte-Honorine-la-Chardonne.

 The only watercourse to run through the commune is a River, La Vere.

 Notable buildings and places

 Renaissance Garden of Sainte-Honorine-la-Chardonne is a 5000m2 garden built around the ruins of the Manoir de la Boisnerie and is open to the public.
-The garden is classed as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France.
+The garden was classed as a Jardins remarquables by the Ministry of Culture and the Comité des Parcs et Jardins de France in 2021.

 National heritage sites

 Château de Saint-Sauveur is a 16th Century Chateau that was classed as a Monument historique in 2009.